 Any camera will do, but for best results we suggest a DSLR or mirrorless camera with interchangeable lenses and a multi-purpose zoom lens such as 18-200 or 16-300 for quick lens work.
-Super wides like a 10-20 or an 11-16 are also very useful in this type of work.
 Also recommended (but not required) is an auxiliary flash unit mounted on the camera's hot shoe.
 We'll will show you how to use it to get the best effect.

 Image courtesy of Gabrielle Gipson

 “Marie is very friendly and was able to put herself in the mind of the beginner using clear and concise communication!”